How To Feed A Loon

 Tried this recipe?
 Take a Picture!Mention @HowToFeedALoon or tag #HowToFeedALoon!

-POST UPDATE: This recipe was originally published in January 2018, but was updated with improved tweaks to the recipe with new tips and photography and a fabulous new video in May 2023!
+POST UPDATE: This recipe was originally published in January 2018, but has been updated with improved tweaks to the recipe with new tips and photography, and a fabulous new video in May 2023!

 Comments